ChristianGebhardt/MFA/README.md

 A documentation about all classes is included in the subfolder <em>doc</em> and can be accessed via the website https://christiangebhardt.github.io/MFA/.

 ## To run the program:
+* Install git on the computer and chose a project folder
-* Checkout the GitHub project (https://github.com/ChristianGebhardt/MFA)
+* Checkout the GitHub project:
+    + open a git bash in the project folder (right click > 'Git Bash Here')
+    + initialize the repository with the command:`git init`
+    + clone the repository with the command:`git clone https://github.com/ChristianGebhardt/MFA.git`
 * Install a Java runtime environment (JRE) - minimum version required: 1.7.0
 * Run the EXE-file `MFA.exe` (double click or console command `MFA.exe`)
 * Alternative: Run the JAR-file `MFA.jar` (double click or console command `java MFA.jar`)